ncsuSEAL/sealWebsite/content/projects/deforestation-myanmar/index.md

 ---
-title: Improving Near Real-Time Deforestation Monitoring with a Novel, Multi-Source, Bayesian Method
+title: Improving Near Real-Time Deforestation Monitoring with a Novel, Multi-Source Bayesian Method

 authors:
 - ianmcgregor
 - admin

-summary: Deforestation has been and continues to be a major issue for conservation.
-This is especially pertinent in countries like Myanmar, which has the most remaining forest in SE Asia.
-Current remote sensing methods have been developed to monitor deforestation in near real-time given the large availability of accessible satellite data.
-However, most approaches can have detection lags of at least a few weeks after the disturbance happened, and few discuss the trade-offs of temporal latency and spatial accuracy.
-This NASA-funded project aims to develop a novel method of aggregating multi-source satellite data while accounting for the latency/accuracy trade-off.
+summary: This NASA-funded project aims to develop a novel method of aggregating multi-source satellite data while accounting for trade-offs in temporal latency and spatial accuracy.
 We also incorporate Bayesian updating with the goal of creating a daily deforestation probability map.

 tags:
 - deforestation